reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 export const selectUsersResult = extendedApiSlice.endpoints.getUsers.select()
 // highlight-end
 ```

-**// FIXME** `injectEndpoints` mutates the existing object and returns it, but that doesn't help TS types

 `injectEndpoints()` **mutates the original API slice object to add the additional endpoint definitions, and then returns it**.
 The actual caching reducer and middleware that we originally added to the store still work okay as-is.
 At this point, `apiSlice` and `extendedApiSlice` are the same object, but
 it can be helpful to refer to the `extendedApiSlice` object instead of `apiSlice` here as a reminder to ourselves.
 (This is more important if you're using TypeScript, because only the `extendedApiSlice` value is has the added types for the new endpoints.)